NV/nice-alert.js/README.markdown

 For Firefox Greasemonkey and Safari GreaseKit users: just click on [nice-alert.user.js](/NV/nice-alert.js/raw/master/nice_alert.user.js)

-For Opera users: download [nice-alert.user.js](/NV/nice-alert.js/raw/master/nice_alert.user.js) and put it to your UserJS directory (can be found at opera:about)
+For Opera users: download [nice-alert.user.js](/NV/nice-alert.js/raw/master/nice_alert.user.js) and rename it to nice-alert.js (without “user”).
+Put it to your UserJS directory (can be found at opera:about).

 Quote from Jef Raskin